-Whether you’re still in school, just recently graduated, or have started your career, it is always important to have your finances in order.
-It will give you a greater peace of mind and give you more opportunities in the future.
+Whether you’re still in school, just recently graduated, or have started your career, it’s always important to have your finances in order.
+Doing so will give you a greater peace of mind and give you more opportunities in the future.
 Read on for seven of our best money management tips for college grads.

-1. Create a Budget - It’s good to know how much money you can afford to spend and save each month, especially if you have student loans that you need to start paying.
-Planning and monitoring your budget will help identify things you may be wasting your money on, adapt quickly as your financial situation changes, and achieve your financial goals.
+It’s good to know how much money you can afford to spend and save each month, especially if you have student loans that you need to start paying on.
+Planning and monitoring your budget will help you identify things you may be wasting your money on, adapt quickly as your financial situation changes, and pursue your financial goals.

-3. Start Saving - If you don’t already have a home of your own, you might want one in the future.
-And, a down payment is more than a chunk of change.
+If you don’t already have a home of your own, you might want one in the future, and a down payment is definitely more than pocket change.
 When you land your first full-time job, it’s a good idea to set up an automatic transfer to your savings account when you get paid — that way, you’re saving without even thinking about it, and you won’t be as tempted to spend those extra dollars.

-If you’re just starting to build your credit, a secured credit card is a good choice because you’ll qualify regardless of your credit history.
-You could also ask a close friend or family member if they’d be willing to add you as an authorized signer on their credit card, or if they’d be willing to co-sign on a credit card or loan for you.
+If you’re just starting to build your credit, a secured card is a good choice because you’ll qualify regardless of your credit history.
+You could also ask a close friend or family member if they’d be willing to add you as an authorized signer on their credit card or if they’d co-sign on a credit card or loan for you.
 Another way to build credit is by simply paying your bills on time.
 Your score can drop if you make late payments regularly.

-7. Take advantage of your employer’s 401(k) retirement plan - There is no reason to pass up free money!
+There is no reason to pass up free money!
 If your full-time gig offers a 401(k) plan as a benefit, it’s smart to contribute as much as you can, ideally at least enough to get the maximum employer match.